 |Unknown or not reported:||0|

-Texas currently has 252 jails across 254 counties with another 50 prisons in the state.
+The state currently has 252 jails across 254 counties with another 50 prisons in the state.
 They house a lot of inmates and have 56,000 in jail with another 166,000 in prison.
-With an enormous budget of $3.4 billion and a massive staff of 31,684 employees, Texas has one of the largest inmate populations in the country.
-The Texas community corrections system oversees another 107,000 inmates that were released on parole and 382,000 people on probation.
-It costs Texas $21,390 to house and care for each inmate for a year.
-Based on one hundred thousand residents, Texas has an overall incarceration rate of 563, a violent crime rate of 434 and a property crime rate of 2,760.
+With an enormous budget of $3.4 billion and a massive staff of 31,684 employees, the state has one of the largest inmate populations in the country.
+The TX community corrections system oversees another 107,000 inmates that were released on parole and 382,000 people on probation.
+It costs the state $21,390 to house and care for each inmate for a year.
+Based on one hundred thousand residents, TX has an overall incarceration rate of 563, a violent crime rate of 434 and a property crime rate of 2,760.

 Private Facilities and Prisons

 There are 2 private facilities and 48 private prisons in the state, compared to the national statistics, the state counts a share of 25.8% of all the prisons found in the US territory.